Arafly/personal_cheatsheets/git.md

 YOU’RE MODIFYING YOUR CODE WHEN YOU SUDDENLY REALIZE THAT THE CHANGES YOU MADE ARE NOT GREAT, AND YOU’D LIKE TO RESET THEM.
 RATHER THAN CLICKING UNDO ON EVERYTHING YOU EDITED, YOU CAN RESET YOUR FILES TO THE HEAD OF THE BRANCH:
 	`$ git reset --hard HEAD`

->  If you have staged a file say example.py ready for commit but you wish to unstage it, which command will you use `git reset HEAD example.py`
+>  If you have staged a file say example.py ready for commit but you wish to unstage it, which command will you use (bascially undo the effect of 'git add')
+  `git reset HEAD example.py`

 - OR IF YOU WANT TO RESET A SINGLE FILE: